carbon-language/carbon-lang/docs/project/principles/success_criteria.md

 computational hardware and environments, and embedded environments.
-While this should absolutely include future and emerging hardware and platforms, those shouldn't disproportionately shape the fundamental library and language design while they remain relatively new and narrow in user base.
+While this should absolutely include future and emerging hardware and platforms, those shouldn't disproportionately shape the fundamental library and language design while they remain relatively new and rapidly evolving.

 #### Historical platforms